 Imprisonment of a person does not preclude the person's partner from being eligible for partner service pension.

 Eligibility for crisis payment on release from gaol

-Upon release from gaol, a pensioner may receive a crisis payment in addition to their regular payment.
+Upon release from gaol, a person may receive a crisis payment in addition to their regular service pension or income support supplement payment.
 The gaol term must have been 14 or more days in length and other criteria must be met for a pensioner to be eligible for a crisis payment.

 - legally married to another person and is not living separately and apart from the other person on a permanent basis; or